dannybrown37/dotfiles/README.md

 * `ahk kill`: kill all running autohotkey processes
 * `ahk open`: open ahk/dev_shortcuts.ahk in VSCode
 * `ahk open_secrets`: open ahk/secrets.ahk in VSCode
+* `buildlogs`: see the latest build logs for configured AWS CodePipeline stack
 * `cdp`: move directly to any directory in ~/projects (with tab autocomplete)
 * `cht`: curl cht.sh for commonly used tools/languages.
 Add new ones as needed in cht/.cht_sh_index
 * `cpw`: copy files from WSL to Windows easily, defaults to Downloads folder (with tab autocomplete)
 * `gg/google`: google something from the terminal, no quotes needed, pops open a web browser
+* `lopen`: open to the monitoring tab of a specific AWS Lambda
 * `mk`: mkdir and cd into it
 * `node_project_init`: spin up a git repo, gitignore file, and package.json for a Node project
 * `pip_project_init`: spin up a Python package starter set of files via `cookiecutter` and [my configuration for it](https://github.com/dannybrown37/pip_package_cookiecutter)